ErpNetDocs/winclient/country-specific/bulgaria/print-on-fiscal-devices/invoice-and-receipt.md

 uid: spec-PoFD
 items: Specific-functionality
 ---
-# Print of fiscal device panel
+# Print Receipt and issue Invoice

 In Sales and Payments, there is a 'Fiscal Printer Print' panel that enables the fiscalization of sales and payments.
 The panel contains two buttons: